Last Updated on by Catherine Tobsing

 Your African grey may have upwards of 8000 feathers.
 Feathers keep a bird warm, and dry and enable flight.

 For a molt to occur, the old feather must be removed.
 Before molting begins blood vessels that support the feathers dry up so the attached feather becomes loosened by the surrounding tissue.

 Thus if a molt is occurring naturally, the feather follicle (bud) will start a new feather before the old one has completely left the bird’s body.

-editors note: When folks walk into the shop and tell me they have an african grey they are alway taken aback when I ask “what kind”?
+editors note: When folks walk into the shop and tell me they have an African grey they are always taken aback when I ask “what kind”?